Get

 While these foods won’t make your cat any smarter, they can help stave off mental degradation and keep them as sharp as possible.

 To start, foods high in omega fatty acids are crucial for your most species’ brain health.
 Even moreso in cats, due to their unique deficiency in enzymes that help convert certain fatty acids into other products.
 Therefore, an appropriately balanced, high quality diet is extremely important- and it must be made specifically for cats.
-Some diets specifically target aging cats and/or cognitive health, so speak with your vet to find something that will work for all aspects of your cat’s health needs.
+Some diets specifically target aging cats and/or cognitive health, so speak with a vet to find something that will work for all aspects of your cat’s health needs.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Need veterinary advice but can't get to the clinic?
+Catster recommends PangoVet, our online veterinary service.
+Talk to a vet online and get the answers and advice you need for your cat without having to leave your living room — all at an affordable price!

 Final Thoughts